tfgg/yournextmep/_candidates/eu2014/bnp/steve-brammer.md

 person: steve-brammer
 region: east-midlands
 party: bnp
-title: East Midlands - British National Party - Steve Brammer
+title: Steve Brammer is running for MEP in East Midlands for the British National Party
 incumbent: false
 ---